iJackUA/rwdtow/_posts/1970-01-01-metaprogramming.md

 * Hidden intention in the codebase.
 * IDEs can't locate these methods for auto-complete.

 To recreate the famouse saying, "If you have one problem and think that metaprogramming could help you.
 Congratulations!
-Nw you have two problems".
-Many times the coding challenges that you solve with metaprogramming could be be solved in a simpler way that could result better code quality, separation of concerns, and clearness.
+Now you have two problems".
+Many times the coding challenges that you solve with metaprogramming could be solved in a simpler way that could result in better code quality, separation of concerns, and clearness.

 Example of unnecessary metaprogramming in [`rest-client`](https://github.com/rest-client/rest-client/blob/master/bin/restclient) gem.